-"You don't want to shoulder a friend or family member with an unwanted financial burden," says Albertson.
+"You don't want to shoulder a friend or family member with an unwanted financial burden," says Metos.
 "So creating a pet trust is a courtesy."
 He recalls one client who set up a trust to pay for the care of a beloved macaw.
-“Those king-sized members of the parrot family can live to be 100,” Albertson notes.
+“Those king-sized members of the parrot family can live to be 100,” Metos notes.
 “That’s a long time to be paying vet bills.”

 Setting up a pet trust is much like setting up any other kind of trust.
 The owner decides how much money to put into it, chooses a trustee to oversee these assets, and lays out instructions for the use of the money—in this case, detailing how it should be used to care for the pets.
 These instructions can include such details as the amount and kinds of food the pets should have, their medical needs, even their daily exercise routines.

-Tip: It may be wise to designate different people as trustee and caregiver in order to eliminate potential conflicts of interest, says Albertson.
+Tip: It may be wise to designate different people as trustee and caregiver in order to eliminate potential conflicts of interest, says Metos.

 When a pet trust is created, the owner also decides what happens to any money left in it after the pet dies.
-"Pets don't have the longevity of children," Albertson notes.
+"Pets don't have the longevity of children," Metos notes.
 "So you have to think about what's going to happen to the money after they’re gone."
-The remainder beneficiary can be the caregiver, an animal care institution or another organization.
+The remainder beneficiary can be the caregiver, an animal care institution, or another organization.

 Hirschfeld recommends a third option: a pet protection agreement.
-She notes that it includes all the benefits of a pet trust, but also requires a signature from the pet guardian to ensure that he or she is aware of the agreement and willing to care for the pet in question.
-The pet protection agreement is also enforceable during the owner’s lifetime—for example, if the pet owner is hospitalized or otherwise become unable to care for their pet.
+She notes that it includes all the benefits of a pet trust, but also requires a signature from the pet guardian to ensure that they are aware of the agreement and willing to care for the pet in question.
+The pet protection agreement is also enforceable during the owner’s lifetime—for example, if the pet owner is hospitalized or otherwise becomes unable to care for their pet.

 Taking the first steps

 “Although a separate pet trust is still a novelty, we have worked with a variety of clients who want to update their estate plan by creating a provision for pet protection in their trust or will.
 It is likely that a client has a family member that would like to take care of the dog after they’re gone.
-However, if they don’t have close friends or family members nearby — or have pets that are expensive or difficult to take of—that’s when a pet provision typically comes into play as part of the estate planning process,” adds Albertson.
+However, if they don’t have close friends or family members nearby—or have pets that are expensive or difficult to take care of—that’s when a pet provision typically comes into play as part of the estate planning process,” adds Metos.

 Checklist: Estate planning that includes your pets

 Including pets in an estate plan can be a relatively straightforward process.
-Consider taking the four following steps in consultation with an attorney and financial advisor:
+Consider taking the 4 following steps in consultation with an attorney and financial advisor:

 - Select the pets’ guardian.
-Be sure that the person chosen has given his or her clear consent.
+Be sure that the person chosen has given their clear consent.

 - Write detailed instructions for the pets’ care.
 This information may be especially useful immediately following the death of the owner.